roman-milk/roman-milk.github.io/the-new-guy.md

  It was a brand new experience for me; a woman had never before bolted for the bathroom and then barfed in the toilet after sucking me off.
 It was a day of firsts for me; I'd never had a woman cry because I'd given her an orgasm either.
 As I watched Sonia dress I wondered what the protocol was in saying goodnight - or was it goodbye - to a woman you had just caused to throw up into your toilet.
 Sonia saved me from the embarrassment of doing the wrong thing by looking over at me and saying, "I'll let my self out" and then she left.

  My insensitive side said, "Oh well, one down and two to go," but my sensitive side was upset - very upset - at the way the evening had ended.
 Sonia was a damned good piece of ass and I would have loved to have more of her.
-Report_Story #1